 - Provide beginning principals training in implementing schoolwide adolescent literacy and mathematical initiatives.

-- induction and support for principals during their first 3 years of employment as principals;
+- Induction and support for principals during their first three years of employment as principals

 - Incentives, including financial incentives, to principals who have a record of improving the academic achievement of all students, but particularly students from economically disadvantaged families, students from racial and ethnic minority groups, and students with disabilities

 - Increase advocacy efforts at the federal, state, and local level to ensure funding and policy decisions meet the needs of their community, school, and professional growth as a leader.

 - Provide assistant principals and other emerging leaders with increased responsibilities and professional development that will adequately prepare them to lead schools.

 - Participate in evidence-based mentoring and residency programs.